Mount Everest: 2006

-Beck Weathers of the 1996 Mount Everest disaster said that those who are dying are often left behind and that he himself had been left for dead twice but was able to keep walking.
-The Tribune of Chandigarh, India quoted someone who described what happened to Sharp as "the most shameful act in the history of mountaineering".
-In addition to Sharp's death, at least nine other climbers perished that year, including multiple Sherpas working for various guiding companies.

-Much of this controversy was captured by the Discovery Channel while filming the television program Everest: Beyond the Limit.
-A crucial decision affecting the fate of Sharp is shown in the program, where an early returning climber Lebanese adventurer Maxim Chaya is descending from the summit and radios to his base camp manager (Russell Brice) that he has found a frostbitten and unconscious climber in distress.
-Chaya is unable to identify Sharp, who had chosen to climb solo without any support and so did not identify himself to other climbers.
-The base camp manager assumes that Sharp is part of a group that has already calculated that they must abandon him, and informs his lone climber that there is no chance of him being able to help Sharp by himself.
-As Sharp's condition deteriorates through the day and other descending climbers pass him, his opportunities for rescue diminish: his legs and feet curl from frostbite, preventing him from walking; the later descending climbers are lower on oxygen and lack the strength to offer aid; time runs out for any Sherpas to return and rescue him.

-David Sharp's body remained just below the summit on the Chinese side next to "Green Boots"; they shared a space in a small rock cave that was an ad hoc tomb for them.
-Sharp's body was removed from the cave in 2007, according to the BBC, and since 2014, Green Boots has been missing, presumably removed or buried.
+The Tribune, India, quoted someone who described what happened to Sharp as "the most shameful act in the history of mountaineering".
+Much of this controversy was captured by the Discovery Channel while filming Everest: Beyond the Limit.
+A crucial decision affecting Sharp is shown where a returning climber, adventurer Maxim Chaya, is descending and radios his base camp manager (Russell Brice) that he has found a frostbitten and unconscious climber in distress.
+Chaya is unable to identify Sharp, who had chosen to climb solo and did not identify himself to other climbers.
+The manager assumes Sharp is part of a group that has already calculated they must abandon him, and informs his lone climber there is no chance of him being able to help Sharp by himself.
+As Sharp's condition deteriorates and other descending climbers pass him, his opportunities for rescue diminish: his legs and feet curl from frostbite, preventing him walking; later descending climbers are lower on oxygen and lack the strength to offer aid; time runs out for Sherpas to return and rescue him.
+Sharp's body remained just below the summit on the Chinese side next to "Green Boots"; they shared a space in a rock cave that was an ad hoc tomb.
+Sharp's body was removed from the cave in 2007, and since 2014, Green Boots has been missing, presumably removed or buried.

-Lincoln Hall rescue, 2006

-As the Sharp debate kicked off on 26 May 2006, Australian climber Lincoln Hall was found alive after being left for dead the day before.
-He was found by a party of four climbers (Dan Mazur, Andrew Brash, Myles Osborne and Jangbu Sherpa) who, giving up their own summit attempt, stayed with Hall and descended with him and a party of 11 Sherpas sent up to carry him down.
-Hall later fully recovered.
-His team assumed he had died from cerebral edema, and they were instructed to cover him with rocks.
-There were no rocks around to do this and he was abandoned.
-The erroneous information of his death was passed on to his family.
-The next day he was discovered alive by another party.
+As the Sharp debate started, on 26 May Australian climber Lincoln Hall was found alive after being left.
+He was found by a party of four climbers who, giving up their own attempt, stayed with Hall and descended with him and 11 Sherpas sent up to carry him down.
+Hall fully recovered.
+His team had assumed he had died from cerebral edema, and were instructed to cover him with rocks.
+There were no rocks to do this and he was abandoned.
+The erroneous information of his death was passed to his family.

-Lincoln greeted his fellow mountaineers with this:

-Lincoln Hall went on to live for several more years, often giving talks about his near-death experience and rescue, before dying from unrelated medical issues in 2012 at the age of 56 (born in 1955).